At Current Price, Is It Too Late To Buy Forum Energy Technologies, Inc. (FET)?

-On Friday, shares of Forum Energy Technologies, Inc. (NYSE:FET) marked $0.23 per share versus a previous $0.19 closing price.
-With having a 19.09% gain, an insight into the fundamental values of Forum Energy Technologies, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-FET showed a fall of -86.52% within its YTD performance, with highs and lows between $0.15 – $6.62 during the period of 52 weeks, compared to the simple moving average of -83.50% in the period of the last 200 days.
+On Friday, shares of Forum Energy Technologies, Inc. (NYSE:FET) marked $0.33 per share versus a previous $0.35 closing price.
+With having a -4.94% loss, an insight into the fundamental values of Forum Energy Technologies, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+FET showed a fall of -80.07% within its YTD performance, with highs and lows between $0.15 – $6.62 during the period of 52 weeks, compared to the simple moving average of -74.31% in the period of the last 200 days.

 Morgan Stanley equity researchers changed the status of Forum Energy Technologies, Inc. (NYSE: FET) shares from “Equal-Weight” to a “Underweight” rating in the report published on March 16th, 2020.
 Other analysts, including Tudor Pickering, also published their reports on FET shares.
 Tudor Pickering repeated the rating from the previous report, marking FET under “Hold” rating, in the report published on March 11th, 2020.
 Additionally, FET shares got another “Sell” rating from B. Riley FBR, setting a target price of $0.20 on the company’s shares, according to the report published in March 11th, 2020.
 On the other hand, BofA/Merrill Downgrade the “Underperform” rating for FET shares, as published in the report on March 9th, 2020.
 Citigroup seems to be going bullish on the price of FET shares, based on the price prediction for FET.
 Another “Hold” rating came from Gabelli & Co.